-(1) Includes 363,337 restricted stock units that have vested but not been converted into common stock.(2) Includes 480,000 restricted stock units that have vested but have not converted into common stock.
+- (1) Includes 313.337 restricted stock units that have vested but have not converted into common stock. - (2) Included 240,000 restricted stock units that vested but had not converted into common stock.

-7. Fair Value of Financial Instruments
+6. Fair Value of Financial Instruments

 The carrying value of cash and cash equivalents, accounts receivable, accounts payable and accrued expenses approximates fair value due to the relatively short maturity of these instruments.